doa379/monsterwm/README.md

 any arrangement of windows through dynamic tiling. mwm more generally, also aims to be somewhat more flexible to operate than "dwm".
 The mantra here is to not let the wm get in the way of workflows or types of flows thereof. mwm is open-ended by design. mwm has even lower resource requirements than "dwm".
 There is no Windows-esque panel native to mwm builtin.
+Status reports are sent through the dbus protocol and presented as OSD notifications.

 Supported to run on FreeBSD, Linux (musl libc and glibc distros).